Azure/azure-functions-dotnet-worker/extensions/Worker.Extensions.Shared/readme.md

 ## How does it work?

-The `.csproj` in this directly only exists for showing these files in Visual Studio and for design-time builds (intellisense).
+The `.csproj` in this directly exists for two purposes: (1) showing files in Visual Studio. and (2) listing _what_ items to include via `MSBuild` targets.
+When you include `<SharedReference>`, that project will call into project in the `Include` to ask it "What are your compile items?"
+"What are your embedded resources?" and then the calling project will include those directly into its own compile and embedded resource item groups.

 This project uses `Microsoft.Build.NoTargets` SDK, which means it has absolutely **zero** build output.
 There is no `dll` and no `nupkg` package produced from this project.
 Instead, all files are directly linked into projects that reference this via a `SharedReference Include=".."` msbuild item.